shirakaba/iPhone-libmecab/readme.md

 2. Open your own project's `.xcodeproj` or `.xcworkspace` instead if you have one.
 Add `mecab.xcodeproj` to it.

 3. In your own project's `.xcodeproj`/`.xcworkspace` file, choose your target (the app you're making) from the TARGETS column, then click the 'Build Phases' tab.
-In there, add the `mecabResources` bundle to Target Dependencies.
+In there, add the `dicdirNaistJDic` bundle to Target Dependencies.

 4. Still in the 'Build Phases' tab, press the `+` button to add another build phase, called either 'Copy Files' or 'Embed Frameworks'.
 Ensure that 'Resources' is selected as the destination.
-In this build phase, add the `mecabResources` bundle.
+In this build phase, add the `dicdirNaistJDic` bundle.

-5. Next, in the 'General' tab, add the `mecabResources` bundle to the `Embedded Binaries` list.
+5. Next, in the 'General' tab, add the `dicdirNaistJDic` bundle to the `Embedded Binaries` list.

 6. Back in `Build Phases`, ensure that the following are added in `Link Binary With Libraries`: